bazelbuild/bazel/site/en/remote/bep-glossary.md

   invocation policy applied.
 * `"tool"`: Populated from the `--experimental_tool_command_line` option.
 This is useful to convey the command-line of a tool wrapping Bazel through the BEP.
-  This could be a base64-encoded `CommandLine` binary protocol buffer messsage which is used directly, or a string which is parsed but not interpreted (as the tool's options may differ from Bazel's).
+  This could be a base64-encoded `CommandLine` binary protocol buffer message which is used directly, or a string which is parsed but not interpreted (as the tool's options may differ from Bazel's).